gunslingerfry/gpmdp-remote/README.md

 # gpmdp-remote [![Build Status](https://travis-ci.org/iandrewt/gpmdp-remote.svg?branch=master)](https://travis-ci.org/iandrewt/gpmdp-remote)

+CONSIDER THIS UNMAINTAINED, I DO NOT USE GOOGLE PLAY MUSIC ANYMORE SO THIS COULD BREAK AT ANY TIME

 Get info about the current playing song in Google Play Music Desktop Player

 I made this for use in [`neofetch`](https://github.com/dylanaraps/neofetch)